 - Google Sheets

-- Microsoft Project (Gantt Chart Only)
+- Microsoft Project (Gantt Chart Only as XML)

 To quickly locate the exported file, open the Downloads folder on your browser.
 Use the keyboard shortcut Crl+J on Windows or Command+Option+L on macOS.

 Use send as an attachment to generate recurring exports

 To send yourself or others a PDF or Excel version of your sheet or report through email on a recurring schedule, see the following help articles:

 To export any sheet or report from Smartsheet for use in Microsoft Excel, select File > Export > Export to Microsoft Excel.

 The exported data may not appear in Excel exactly as it does in Smartsheet.
 Here is a list of key differences:

 - Gantt charts: Excel does not support a Gantt chart format.
 Exporting a Gantt chart to Excel exports only the task list it’s based on.

 - Formulas: Due to the differences between Excel and Smartsheet formula syntax, formulas aren’t preserved.